 Parrsboro is 45.4 km (28 mi) south of Springhill (highway 2 south) and 94.4 km (58 mi) west of Truro (highway 2 north).

 Admittance Fee: There is an admittance fee to enter the museum.
-The prices range from $8.00 for an adult to $12.50 for a family.
-Children under 5 enter for free.
-Group rates are available as well.
+Family rates are available.

 Services: Wheelchair accessible.
 The Museum Shop is located inside the museum and carries of full range of books and gifts.

 Do you love Fossils?
 Check out the Joggins Fossil Cliffs.

 Hungry?
 I checked out the Harbour View Restaurant (476 Pier Road) when I was there.
 Great lobster rolls!
 This place has a great location next to the beach where there is a awesome view of the lighthouse.